MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 ## Limitation of diff-index

+### Summary

-Summary - new files and moved/renamed files _always_ need to be staged for `git diff-index` to see them.
+New files and moved/renamed files _always_ need to be staged for `git diff-index` to see them.
+Just remember to do this yourself, because the extension won't see the `U` untracked files otherwise.

+I consider this is an acceptable limitation of functionality to keep the extension code simple.

+### Details

 The `diff-index` subcommand cannot see new or moved/renamed files, unless you stage them.
 Which is okay, because you just need to stage a file and then the extension can see it.